abhi0395/mycv/README.md

 - *Led independent projects on metal absorbers in and around galaxies using DESI, producing the largest metal absorber catalogs.*

-- *Developer and support scientist for the DESI’s redshift fitter pipeline; improved redshift estimation algorithms, reducing catastrophic failures by ∼30%.*
+- *Developer and support scientist for the DESI’s spectral reduction pipeline; improved redshift estimation algorithms, reducing catastrophic failures by ∼30%.*